Mikea15/mikea15.github.io/about.md

 I once won awards for making [robot-shopping-carts follow you using a Microsoft Kinect and Motorized Wheels](https://www.youtube.com/watch?v=dhHXldpknC4).
 Working on image recognition and PID controllers, among other things.

-I have experience in C++, C#, HLSL and Swift languages.
+I have experience in C++, C#, HLSL and swift languages.
 Most of my time is spent working in C# with Unity.
 I’m proficient with Unity and am learning Unreal Engine at full speed.
 I’ve released 3 mobile games at SkyBelow Studios.

 I believe anyone can become or do anything, given time, motivation and passion.
 This is why I never stop learning and am always trying to solve challenging problems.